 While I am passionate about working with kids, I am most passionate about my own.
 I have four and desire to instill in them the values that have made me who I am.
 We consistently talk about it, but nothing sinks in like modeling it well.
-They will copy what we do more than what we say.
+They will copy what we do more than they do what we say.
 Being a good father comes down to showing our kids how to live, love, think, and behave.
-[Tweet This] With that said, here are three things I am focusing on modeling to my kids right now.
+With that said, here are 3 things I am focusing on modeling to my kids right now.

 I want to focus on God’s ways, not my own.
 Prayer is the biggest way to keep my heart and mind in the right place.
-Every night I pray with my kids so they can see me do it.
+Every night, I pray with my kids so they can see me do it.
 Even my two-year-old will watch me, fold her hands, close her eyes, and say a prayer.
 It’s one of my favorite parts of the day.
-They get to hear the things on my heart and I get to hear theirs.
+They get to hear what’s on my heart and I get to hear what’s on theirs.

-One of the things I consistently say to my children is “use your own brain”.
+One of the things I consistently say to my children is “use your own brain.”
 Do not be swayed by the crowd.
 Think deeply about what is right and do it.
 When you play in the NFL, there are a lot of external forces pushing you in various directions.
 It is an easy place to find trouble.
 Unfortunately, you see that happen in the media all the time.
-Keeping a sharp mind to what is right is important in maintaining integrity especially when the gravity from the crowd is so strong.
+Keeping a sharp mind to what is right is important for maintaining integrity, especially when the gravity from the crowd is so strong.

 If you say you are going to do something, do it.
-It is a simple concept, but practicing it takes commitment.
-When it comes to my kids, the easiest way I can get off track is telling them we are going to spend time together and then getting distracted with other things.
-That’s why when I arrive home, I tell myself, “Here I am.”
-The emphasis is on the word here meaning nowhere else and that includes my mind.
-If I tell my kids I will play with them in 2 minutes and I’m not playing with them at minute 2:01, then I have not kept my word.
+It’s a simple concept, but practicing it takes commitment.
+The easiest way I can get off track with my kids is by telling them we are going to spend time together and then getting distracted with other things.
+That’s why when I get home, I tell myself, “Here I am.”
+The emphasis is on the word here, meaning I’m nowhere else—and that includes my mind.
+If I tell my kids I will play with them in two minutes and I’m not playing with them at minute 2:01, then I have not kept my word.
 If I don’t keep my word, they won’t keep theirs.